AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> consoles --> GPS Shell

-The menu :menuselection:`Tools-->Consoles-->GPS Shell` can be used to open the shell console.
+The menu :menuselection:`Tools --> Consoles --> GPS Shell` can be used to open the shell console.
 The GPS shell is a custom language that was mostly used when GPS did not have python support, and is obsolete at this point.

 .. index:: menu; tools --> consoles --> Python

-The menu :menuselection:`Tools-->Consoles-->Python` opens the python console.
+The menu :menuselection:`Tools --> Consoles --> Python` opens the python console.
 Python is the preferred language to customize your GPS (and many more details will be provided in later sections of this documentation).
 The console is mostly useful for testing interactive commands before you